VoliKoN/RotaryEncoder-MCP23017/README.md

 McpEncoder
 =============

-A modified Library for using a rotary encoder with a MCP23017 I2c Port Expander.
+A modified Library for using rotary encoders with a MCP23017 I2c Port Expander.

 Only [SimplePollRotator](examples/SimplePollRotator/SimplePollRotator.ino) is currently working.